veryraregaming/magisk-furtif-pi5/README.md

   python ./build.py -n H96 -c 14

-  Will output zip files named from `./clones/*-H96-1.zip` to `./clones/*-H96-14.zip` as same configuration, only name device change, this need according from your device name.
+  Will output zip files named from `./clones/*-H96-1.zip` to `./clones/*-H96-14.zip` ALL as same configuration, only name device change, this need according from your device name.
 ```

 Zip fils will be generated in builds or clones.